Will A True Limited Government Republican Please Stand Up?

 The Republican presidential candidates are now facing real voters casting meaningful ballots.
 One would like to think that Republican primary and caucus voters will reward fiscally responsible candidates.

-As for Gov. Ron DeSantis…
+As for Florida Gov. Ron DeSantis…

 Social Security.
 DeSantis said, “We’re not going to mess with Social Security as Republicans,” but he has also expressed support for making program reforms for younger workers.